AprilLorDrake/Gif_Helper/README.md

 - `tools/install_gif_preview.ps1` — jumps to IrfanView + Plugins download pages to improve Explorer thumbnail/preview support (animation still depends on Explorer).
 - `tools/open_gif_folder_macos.sh` + `tools/create_shortcut_macos.sh` — Finder helper + desktop shortcut on macOS.
 - `resources/icon.png` — app/shortcut icon used by the viewer window and generated shortcut.
+- `tools/move_and_rename.ps1` — Moves files from one folder to another, skipping files with the same name and size, and renaming files with the same name but different sizes.
+Prompts for source and destination folders, and asks if originals should be deleted after moving.

 ## Quick start (Windows)
 1) Double-click `tools/open_gif_folder.bat`.